 In my article, “Unveiling the Medicare Advantage Game: Navigating the Controversial Landscape of Health Insurance,” I talk to several clients who felt misled by the information provided by Medicare Advantage insurers.

-Sometime around 2019, the health insurance industry started providing disclaimers when you called for benefit information.
+One of the first public policy changes happened sometime around 2019.
+The health insurance providers no longer had to provide accurate information.
+These corporations could provide a disclaimer when you called for benefit information.
 Basically, the disclaimer stated that the information provided may not be accurate and that the insurance company is not liable if it provides inaccurate details on the product it created, packaged, and sold into the market.
 If the insurance company or its representatives provided inaccurate information, it’s your problem.

-This single adjustment has empowered private health insurance companies to target you with coverage that’s challenging to use.
-These policies, while beneficial for corporations in terms of savings, often end up costing you more, especially when attempting to get medical care or switch from a Medicare Advantage policy once its limitations become apparent.
+This single adjustment has empowered private health insurance companies to target you with coverage that is riddled with misinformation or misleading claims.
+These policies, while beneficial for corporations in terms of savings, often end up costing you more and, sometimes, your life.

 Medicare Advantage takes Advantage of Preauthorizations